This page outlines the application process and requirements to become a bookmaker and a bookmakers key employee.

 A relevant offence is:

-To register as a bookmaker's key employee, you will need to complete the Request for approval for registration as a bookmaker's key employee (new or renewal) application (PDF, 296KB) This form includes information about the application process and relevant documentation that needs to be included in the application.
+To register as a bookmaker's key employee, you will need to complete the Request for approval for registration as a bookmaker's key employee (new or renewal) application.
+This form includes information about the application process and relevant documentation that needs to be included in the application.

-For information about how to register as a bookmaker's key employee, download the Frequently asked questions - Bookmaker's key employee (PDF, 317KB).
+For information about how to register as a bookmaker's key employee, download the Frequently asked questions - Bookmaker's key employee.

-If you would like a copy of these publications in a more accessible format, contact us.
+If you would like a copy of these documents in a more accessible format, contact us.

 To use the self-service portal you must have your email address registered with the VCGLR.
 If you have not registered your email address, contact us.